-“Physical therapy prescription, regardless of joint range or type of exercise, may provide benefit in regard to pain intensity, however this has not been adequately established by available research.”
+“Physical therapy prescription, regardless of joint range or type of exercise, may provide benefit in regard to pain intensity, however, this has not been adequately established by available research.”

-This is something we hear from many parents on their first visit in.
+This is something we hear from many parents on their first visit.
 Their child suffered a significant ankle sprain.
 After 8 weeks and many physical therapy sessions, the ankle has not shown much improvement.
 Why?
 To understand how physical therapy can be made more effective we must understand why physical therapy is not effective.

 Physical therapy is a major component of the “conservative” or “multidisciplinary” approach to joint pain relief.
-Our experience, in the patients we see, that the results of PT are often disappointing.
+Our experience, in the patients we see, is that the results of PT are often disappointing.

 Who are the patients who would not benefit from physical therapy?
 Patients with loose ligaments and tendons.

-In the above study, the knee and ankle were examined in patients that targeted physical therapy did not provided additional benefits.
+In the above study, the knee and ankle were examined in patients that targeted physical therapy did not provide additional benefits.
 So let’s discuss the knee.
 We often see children with dislocating knee caps or patellas.